 - Assist the student in establishing a plan that will meet both the course and personal objectives.
 Review and approve the student's proposal to assure expected activities are available.
-Negotiate with student for alternative experience if necessary. - Provide access to necessary materials needed to complete the experience (examples include: library, procedure manuals, client records if applicable). - Facilitate and supervise the student's experience by arranging specific opportunities and contacts with other institutional personnel as needed or arises. - Meet with the student on a regular basis to review the progress of the experience and to offer appropriate direction, coordination and availability for consultation sessions designed to enhance the student's learning and performance. - Complete a written mid-term and final evaluation of the student, review with the student, and submit to the course professor within required timeframe. - Notify the course professor of any difficulties encountered in the experience in which consultation with the course professor might be helpful. - Make available emergency health service access if needed to students who become ill or injured while on duty at the experience; costs of such care to be incurred by the student.
+Negotiate with student for alternative experience if necessary. - Provide access to necessary materials needed to complete the experience (examples include: library, procedure manuals, client records if applicable). - Facilitate and supervise the student's experience by arranging specific opportunities and contacts with other institutional personnel as needed or arises. - Meet with the student on a regular basis to review the progress of the experience and to offer appropriate direction, coordination and availability for consultation sessions designed to enhance the student's learning and performance. - Complete a written mid-term and final evaluation of the student, review with the student, and submit to the course professor within required timeframe. - Notify the course professor of any difficulties encountered in the experience in which consultation with the course professor might be helpful. - Withdraw from the placement a student whose health or conduct, in the judgment of the experienced preceptor, poses a threat to clients, employees, the public or property.
+If the Instructor of Record is not immediately available for consultation, the preceptor shall remove the student until she/he can consult with either an Assistant Dean, Associate Dean, or Instructor of Record.
+If reinstatement of the student becomes a question, it shall be addressed through a conference between the preceptor and the Instructor of Record, and, when appropriate, the student.
+In all cases the decision of the preceptor or institutional director shall be final. - Make available emergency health service access if needed to students who become ill or injured while on duty at the experience; costs of such care to be incurred by the student.

-Student will
+Student will:

-- Identify learning objectives to address both course objectives and personal learning goals. - Select preceptor in coordination with Instructor of Record. - In consultation with the preceptor, develop an implementation plan to meet the course/personal objectives. - Meet with the preceptor to review and approve (sign) the experience proposal. - Comply with the course and institutional requirements prior to beginning the experience.

-- In consultation with the preceptor, establish days and times for precepted experiences. - Seek advice and call upon the expertise of the preceptor throughout the experience to enhance educational opportunities. - In consultation with the preceptor, assure completion of a written mid-term and final evaluation of the student within the required timeframe. - Notify the course professor of any difficulties encountered in the experience in which consultation with the course professor might be helpful. - Present a final summary of the experience (and presentation or project if appropriate) to the Agency staff.
+- Identify learning objectives to address both course objectives and personal learning goals. - Select preceptor in coordination with Instructor of Record. - In consultation with the preceptor, develop an implementation plan to meet the course/personal objectives. - Meet with the preceptor to review and approve (sign) the experience proposal. - Comply with the course and institutional requirements prior to beginning the experience. - In consultation with the preceptor, establish days and times for precepted experiences. - Seek advice and call upon the expertise of the preceptor throughout the experience to enhance educational opportunities. - In consultation with the preceptor, assure completion of a written mid-term and final evaluation of the student within the required timeframe. - Notify the course professor of any difficulties encountered in the experience in which consultation with the course professor might be helpful. - Present a final summary of the experience (and presentation or project if appropriate) to the Agency staff.